 2. Utilize white noise as much as possible.
 I’m sensitive to lots of extraneous noise.
 Particularly the kind I can’t control.
 I’ve recently discovered I can hook myself up to my forest sounds app and still supervise my kids—I just don’t need to hear their constant noise.

 3. Build my reserves now.
 Consciously choose lots of alone time over the next two weeks so that I am feeling bolstered up for the onslaught of social engagement.

 4. Tell the truth and don’t apologize for who I am.
 It’s really easy to fall into the trap of lying my way out of having to be around people.
 But as much as possible, I like to avoid lying.
 I also value authenticity.
 This means I have to have brave conversations.
 “I’m sorry I can’t make coffee, I’ve already had three coffee dates this week,” or “No, I won’t be going to the party, a room full of people I don’t know that I’m expected to make small talk with for three hours is something I can’t do right now.”
 People usually respect your honesty.

 5. Let go of perfection and don’t try to do it all.
-Not completely related to being an introvert, but letting go of the house and having to prepare countless dishes enables me more downtime—and potentially more alone time.
+Not completely related to the meaning of introversion, but letting go of the house and having to prepare countless dishes enables me more downtime—and potentially more alone time.

 6. Have an escape plan and use if needed.
 For those times when I haven’t planned well (when I don’t have my energy reserves stocked up), I use safe words and safe places with my family so I can leave before I erupt or am completely drained.
 This might mean saying to my partner, “I need five minutes of space please,” which means he takes over and I escape to the nearest place I can be alone to breathe.